wp-plugins/prosperent-powered-product-search/trac890/README.txt

 == Changelog ==

-= 1.4 =
+= 1.5 =
-* Added Negative Brand and Merchant Filters.
-Allows you to remove certain brands/merchants from the results.
+* API updated

-= 1.3 =
+* Query Strips Slashes so products with 's work correctly
-* Added a new Setting: Max Characters in Description: Sets the amount of characters shown in each product's description
+* Added a 'Starting Query' in Admin Options, the product page uses this query first if none has been given by the user.
+That way it doesn't just show a no results page.

 = 1.2 =
 * Complete optimization